Zemke/ml/README.md

 Data container, n-dimensional array.
 Not multidimensional -- n-dimensional!
 A scalar is therefore a 0-dimensional tensor.

-Sclar is of rank 0.
+Scalar is of rank 0.
 That's number of axes.
 Matrices are of rank 2

 That's the theory.
 Practically tensors are referred to as tensors when they are n>=3 dimensional matrices.

 Type | Array | Dimensions
 --- | --- | ---
 Scalar | 1 | 0
-Vextor | [1,2,...] | 1
+Vector | [1,2,...] | 1
 Matrix | [[1,2,3,...],[1,2,3,...],...] | 2
 Tensor | [[[1,2,3...], [1,2,3...]], [[1,2,3...], [1,2,3...]]] | n